ruchirshetye/100DaysOfMLCode/MLlog.md

 Cross-validation is primarily used in applied machine learning to estimate the skill of a machine learning model on unseen data.
 That is, to use a limited sample in order to estimate how the model is expected to perform in general when used to make predictions on data not used during the training of the model.

 **Link to work:** ***k-fold cross validation applied on SVM classification model:***  [CODE](https://github.com/ruchirshetye/100DaysOfMLCode/tree/master/Day%209).

+### Day 10: July 18, 2018 (Model Selection)

+**Today's Progress**: 1) Learnt how Grid Search validation works.</br>
+&nbsp;&nbsp; &nbsp;  &nbsp;  &nbsp;  &nbsp;  &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  &nbsp;

+**Thoughts:** Hyper-parameters are parameters that are not directly learnt within estimators.
+Typical examples include C, kernel and gamma for Support Vector Classifier.
+The traditional way of performing hyperparameter optimization has been grid search, which is simply an exhaustive searching through a manually specified subset of the hyperparameter space of a learning algorithm.
+A grid search algorithm must be guided by some performance metric, typically measured by cross-validation on the training set.

+**Link to work:** ***k-fold cross validation applied on SVM classification model:***  [CODE](https://github.com/ruchirshetye/100DaysOfMLCode/tree/master/Day%2010).